shuvo009/nestjs-love-reactjs/README.md

-# CRUD project using Nestjs, Reactjs and Postgresql
+# CRUD application using Nestjs, Reactjs and Postgresql
 This project is very base CRUD project using Nestjs, Reactjs, Postgresql for learning purpose only.

 ## Requirements